 → Nimbus is now being installed and a Nimbus-Tab will appear within the team channel:

-- All team members will be able to see the Nimbus tab and a limited set of features.
+- All team members will be able to see the Nimbus tab and access Nimbus Features.

-- A team UPN is configured but cannot yet be called yet. (→ Provisioning is required as described below )
+- Note that the Service UPN is defined but cannot yet be called yet. (→ A script run is required as described below)

-- Existing team roles (owner and member) are included as Nimbus users.
+- Existing MS Teams roles (owner and member) are included as Nimbus users.
+More on this in Role Access Concept.

 Further settings are required, e.g. to assign a PSTN → Continue with the next step which will venture into the newly created team's Service Settings.

 TENANT ADMIN recommended.
-Nimbus will ask each (new, individual) user for User Permissions.
-As a Tenant Admin you can give this consent once so new users are not required to do this individually.
+Nimbus will ask each (new) user for Required User Permissions.
+As a Tenant Admin you can give this consent once so users are not required to do this individually.

 - Under "Admin Permissions" review and grant all required permissions. → The status changes to a Checkmark .

 Why is this required and what happens if these rights are not granted?
 Nimbus will only support basic MS Teams functionality.
-Check the Required User Permissions page for more details on how to manage and revoke these rights.
+Read Required User Permissions for more details on how to manage and revoke these rights.

 Adapt Service Details

-Now it's time for some last adjustments to get the team publicly registered in Microsoft Azure (Cloud) and assign a PSTN (if required).
+Now it's time for some last adjustments to get the team publicly registered in Microsoft Azure (Cloud) and assign and – if required – add an externally reachable PSTN.

 - When opening Nimbus via the Tab for the first time you are required to log in.
 Afterwards you will be presented with a screen like the following: